Electronic Quality Management System (eQMS)

 There is no doubt that an Electronic Quality Management System (eQMS) offers real business value and therefore have gained increasing popularity within the healthcare industry over the last decade for very obvious reasons.
 Increasingly, we are seeing people using a standard Microsoft solution, SharePoint as their Electronic Quality Management System of choice, as it now ships with a Part 11 compliance “switch”, i.e. an audit trail.
 As most companies need Office 365 anyway, so SharePoint is free, just needs some configuration, a bit of tweaking, add some workflows and Power BI for continuous PQR and you away, obviously this has some cost.

-A significant advantage is the longevity of the after sales support, no company provides the same credible 10 year after sales product support, the GFC taught us that some companies are too big to fail, most will agree Microsoft most like falls into this category.
+A significant advantage is the longevity of the after-sales support, no company provides the same credible 10 year after sales product support, the GFC taught us that some companies are too big to fail, most will agree Microsoft most likely falls into this category.

 The following diagram shows the various processes for which management, communication and workflows can be automated via the use of an eQMS: